AskhatZhalgasov/Low-Latency/README.md

+# About
-# The purpose of this repository to keep track of different low-latency technique.
+The purpose of this repository to keep track of different low-latency technique.